 Timeframe for availability of equipment on a large scale and for application deployment - status of standardisation

-The timeline for availability of devices with SDL 1.4 GHz capability depends on the timing of a number of interrelated regulatory and market decisions, namely:
+The timeline for availability of devices with MMD 1.4 GHz capability depends on the timing of a number of interrelated regulatory and market decisions, namely:

 The adoption by the ECC of a harmonized band plan for the 1.4 GHz band.
-This first requires the ECC to undertake an analysis for potential uses of the band and then come to a decision about the most appropriate future use of the band and associated least restrictive technical conditions.
+This first requires the ECC to undertake an analysis for potential uses of the band and then come to a decision about the most appropriate future use of the band.
 It is expected that this process will be completed by the end of 2012.
-This allows 18 months to conduct the impact analysis and make decisions about the least restrictive technical conditions.
+Following this decision making process the implementation phase would start: CEPT Multilateral Meeting to change MA02revCO07 and afterwards the development of band plan for both parts of the band.
+It is expected that this process might be finished in XXX

 Completion of 3GPP standardization activity.
+The key things the specifications would need to cover are: The capability to aggregate channels across bands (i.e. bonding channels in different bands to create greater bandwidth): This is supported in HSPA+ R9 (and beyond) and LTE R10 (and beyond) standards, but each specific band combination has to be defined in 3GPP.
+Channel management, power control and handover: Likewise this should all be within the capability of the existing specifications.
+Quality management information for two downlinks could be handled in a single uplink connection.
 The 3GPP specifications already contain much of the capability that would be required to combine operation on the current European cellular paired spectrum with a supplemental downlink at 1.4GHz.
-AT&T plans to use a similar arrangement and work items are already in the 3GPP work plan for this (scheduled for March 2012).
-A work item would still be required for a 1.4GHz SDL but the AT&T item should cover almost all of the technical issues that will need to be addressed.
-Once a harmonised band plan is defined by the CEPT, a request can be made to 3GPP to undertake the necessary work to include the 1.4 GHz SDL in the specifications for HSPA+ Release 9 (dual carrier and dual band) and later releases, as well as LTE Release 10, i.e. the first LTE release which supports multiple carrier aggregation, and later releases.
-This could be done by the end of 2013.
+Assuming they get the regulatory approval to acquire a block of 700 MHz spectrum from Qualcomm, AT&T plans to use a similar arrangement and work items are already in the 3GPP work plan for this (scheduled for March 2012).
+A work item would still be required for a 1.4GHz MMD but the AT&T item should cover almost all of the technical issues that will need to be addressed.
+Once a harmonised band plan is defined by the CEPT, a request can be made to 3GPP to undertake the necessary work to include the 1.4 GHz MMD in the specifications for HSPA+ Release 9 (dual carrier and dual band) and later releases, as well as LTE Release 10, i.e. the first LTE release which supports multiple carrier aggregation, and later releases.
+Based on experience with progressing specifications in 3GPP for AT&T’s use of MMD at 700 MHz, this could be done by the end of 2013.

 Chipset availability.
 Release 9 dual band/dual carrier chipset solutions for HSPA+ are already in the planning stage.
 Qualcomm expects Release 9 chipsets to become available to enable commercial devices in 2014.
 This development would happen in parallel with the work in 3GPP.
 Adding requirements for a 1.4 GHz band supplemental downlink does not impact the timeline for availability of Release 9 dual-band dual-carrier capable chipsets.
+RF band support is a release-independent feature in 3GPP, hence the 1.4 GHz band can be supported by Release 9 devices (dual band and dual carrier) although 1.4 GHz band numerology and conformance test specifications will be part of a later 3GPP release.